Chkhikvadze/ai-search-benchmark/scrapper/perplexity/readme.md

 7. **Downloaded Results:** The scraper will download results in batches of 15 (or fewer, if the end of the query list is reached) to JSON files named `pplx_results_[start]_to_[end].json`.
 It also stores results in local storage to resume progress if interrupted.

-Note:
-Add all running instructions in readme, and send PR